 Mouthwatering Vegan creations, sweet and savory

-Look at these vegan recipes are these not mouthwatering creations our friends did share with us?
+Look at these vegan recipes.
+Are these not mouthwatering creations our friends shared with us?
 Who does not get inspired to try them?
-Our friend David Rush shared something sweet with us and his Margarita may be welcome not only on Margarita Day.
+Our friend David Rush shared something sweet with us, and his Margarita may be welcome not only on Margarita Day.
 No wonder he “ate the whole thing .”

 Do not forget to buy the ingredients organic and as fresh as possible.
 Many say there is no farmers market nearby, but it is up to the consumer.
-We live in an abundant universe and where there is a demand the product will appear.
-Junk will disappear if nobody buys it.
+We live in an abundant universe, and the product will appear where there is a demand.
+The junk will disappear if nobody buys it.

 16 Mouthwatering Vegan Creation Shared By Our Friends

 There is nothing quite like a pear.
-They have less acidity and tartness than apples, though not quite the heady bouquet of quince (although, pears are at least edible raw), but still a floral enough perfume that their kinship to roses comes as no surprise.
+They have less acidity and tartness than apples, though not quite the heady bouquet of quince (although pears are at least edible raw), but still a floral enough perfume that their kinship to roses comes as no surprise.
 They take incredibly well to spices like vanilla, be it poached or roasted with sugar and butter, or cinnamon similarly.
 Ground ginger and cardamom do a fine job with this fruit, too—my Ginger & Cardamom Asian Pear Hand Pies prove it.
 Alas, of all the pairings (get it?), my favorite is a richer, darker, more sinister one—something with some guts to it.
 I’m talking about chocolate.

 February 22nd is National Margarita Day!
 What better opportunity is there for an excuse to make some margaritas?
-You know, if you’re the sort of person that needs an excuse for margaritas that is.
+You know, if you’re the sort of person that needs an excuse for margaritas, that is.

 Last year my contribution to the celebration was my Coconut Margarita, a slightly tropical nod to one of the most beloved and enjoyed cocktails.
 I went back to the tropics with this one too, but this time with pineapple.